LLNL/axom/src/axom/sidre/docs/sphinx/sidre_conduit.rst

 The DataStore also contains a method that can automatically generate the Blueprint index within a Sidre Group rather than calling directly into Conduit.
-Set up a mesh similarly to the above.
+Set up a mesh similarly to the example above.

 .. literalinclude:: ../../examples/sidre_createdatastore.cpp
    :start-after: _blueprint_generate_toplevel_start